 Are you looking for a short course that provides you with a full understanding of all the vital areas of nutrition, as well as an Ofqual regulated qualification upon its completion?
 If so, OriGym’s Level 4 Sports Nutrition Course is the ideal choice.

-It can be completed in just 12 weeks and is one of the best short courses for high paying jobs, especially when paired with a PT qualification.
+It can be completed in just 12 weeks and is one of the best short courses for high paying jobs, especially when paired with a personal training diploma.
 Personal trainers can earn above £80k when they build their client base and charge higher rates thanks to advertising themselves as a qualified Nutrition Coach or Nutritionist as well.
 Learn more about nutritionist salary here.

 If you complete a shorter course, you do run the risk of gaining a qualification that is useless to you in the sense that the course content is far too basic, or even inaccurate if it isn’t an Ofqual regulated course.
 If you opt to complete a shorter course, you should view the provider’s reviews on TrustPilot at the very least.